 Anza is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Anza as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

-Anza orbits the sun every 1,245 days (3.41 years), coming as close as 1.05 AU and reaching as far as 3.48 AU from the sun.
-Anza is about 2.6 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Anza orbits the sun every 1,250 days (3.42 years), coming as close as 1.05 AU and reaching as far as 3.48 AU from the sun.
+Anza is about 2.6 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 Anza's orbit is 0.06 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Anza has 5 close approaches predicted in the coming decades: